crond-jaist/cytrone/README.md

      create and end training sessions, as well as get active session information.

-Note that the following software is required for running CyTrONE (these requirements are shared with cnt2lms and CyRIS):
+Note that the following software is required to run CyTrONE (these requirements are shared with cnt2lms and CyRIS):
 * Python: Currently using version 2.7 on Ubuntu OS.
 * PyYAML: Library for handling YAML files (http://pyyaml.org/);